“I know my rights!” A magical incantation we frequently see recited in criminal TV dramas.

 Best to check yourself before you wreck yourself

 Lying to the police is a serious offence.
-It is important not to accuse others just because you are in a position of power (shout-out to the ladies), because once a First Information Report filed with the police contains false statements, even the heavens would not be able to save you from becoming a criminal.
+It is important not to accuse others just because you are in a position of power (shout-out to the ladies), because once a First Information Report filed with the police contains false statements and your mugshot gets out, even the heavens would not be able to save you from becoming a criminal.

 Oftentimes, feeling self-righteous in the moment, may cause emotions to get in the way and the idea of trying to get back at the person is just so tempting.
 If you ever feel that way, stop.